lnnrtwttkhn/bibliography/README.md

 ## Contributing

-If you spot any errors, please [contact Lennart Wittkuhn](mailto:wittkuhn@mpib-berlin.mpg.de)
+If you have any suggestions for improvement, please [contact Lennart Wittkuhn](mailto:wittkuhn@mpib-berlin.mpg.de) or create a new issue on the issue board.

 ## Maintainer